Idaho Lease Agreement Templates (6)

 Right to Enter (Landlord)

 There is no state law providing that the landlord must give notice to the tenant before entering the premises for maintenance or any other issue.
-It should be recommended that the landlord at least give written notice to maintain a healthy landlord-tenant relationship.
+It is recommended that the landlord give written notice to maintain a healthy landlord-tenant relationship.